Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

-Recall that each update on $T$ is processed in $\cO(\log n)$ time, while it deletes and inserts $\cO(\log^2 n)$ nodes and layers of consecutive siblings.
-Each of those inserted/deleted nodes and layers affects $\cO(\log n)$ pairs of layers as described above, for a total of $\cO(\log^3 n)$.
-The total time required to add/remove the affected layers is thus $\cO(\log^4 n)$.
-In order to keep the space occupied by our data structure $\cOtilde(n)$, after every $n$ updates to the collection we delete our data structure, and initialize a new instance of it for an empty collection, on which we call \textsf{makestring}$(S)$ and \textsf{makestring}$(T)$.
-The cost of this reinitialization can be deamortized using standard techniques.
+Recall that each update on $T$ is processed in $\cO(\log n)$ time.
+In each level of the parse tree, it deletes and then inserts $\cO(\log n)$ nodes and, possibly, two additional layers of consecutive siblings, replacing a fragment of $T_h$.
+In each level, the total number of affected pairs of layers is thus $\cO(\log n)$, for a total of $\cO(\log^2 n)$ pairs which can be computed in $\cO(\log^2 n)$ time.
+The total time required to add/remove the affected pairs of layers is thus $\cO(\log^3 n)$.
+In order to keep the space occupied by our data structure $\cOtilde(n)$, we split the updates into phases: after every $n$ updates to the collection, we delete our data structure and initialize a new instance of it for an empty collection, on which we call \textsf{makestring}$(S)$ and \textsf{makestring}$(T)$ and begin a new phase.
+The cost of this reinitialization can be deamortized using standard techniques, by maintaining two copies of the structure, one of them being used to answer queries and the other one that is prepared in the background at appropriate rate, so it is ready when the next phase starts.
 We summarize the above discussion in the following lemma.